avitran0/procmem-linux/readme.md

 in **File mode**, it opens `/proc/{pid}/mem` and uses normal read/write syscalls. this is slower, but might be necessary as a fallback, or when write permissions are restricted.

+File mode is about 12.5% slower than Syscall mode, based on rudimentary benchmarks.

 the default mode is to try and use syscall mode, but this can be overridden if wanted: